hwh1771/hwh1771/README.md

 ## Projects
 ### [Beyond traditional GARCH models: integrating NLP-derived sentiment scores for enhanced volatility modeling](https://github.com/hwh1771/sentiment-analysis-volatility-forecasting)
-- Our university final year project extending the base GARCH model by incorporating additional exogenous regressors into the volatility equation.
+- This is our university final year project, extending the base GARCH model by incorporating additional exogenous regressors into the volatility equation.
 - Our project paper can be found [here](https://hdl.handle.net/10356/184324).

 ### [HE4045 Quantitative Economics with Data Science Project](https://github.com/hwh1771/he4045-project)
 - Project for NTU's HE4045 (Quantitative Economics with Data Science) module.
-- We conduct data analysis on the causes of income inequality in China using ARIMAX, before conducting simulations using suitable macroeconomic models to forecast future inequality under different scenarios.
+- We conduct data analysis on the causes of income inequality in China using an ARIMAX time-series model, before conducting simulations using suitable macroeconomic models to forecast future inequality under various scenarios.

 ## Education
 - B.Sc. in Economics and Data Science | Nanyang Technological University (NTU), Singapore